-Geisinger Gold Classic 360 Rx (HMO) offers additional gap coverage for select insulins.
+Geisinger Gold Classic 360 Rx (HMO) offers additional gap coverage including select insulins.
 During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$35.00 for a one-month supply.
 Please go to Chapter 6, Section 2.1 for more information about your coverage during the Coverage Gap stage.
 Note: This cost-sharing only applies to beneficiaries who do not qualify for a program that helps pay for your drugs ("Extra Help").
 To find out which drugs are select insulins, review the most recent Drug List we sent you in the mail.
-If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).
+You can identify Select Insulins by looking for the "SI" abbreviation in the Requirements/Limits column within the Drug List.
+If you have questions about the Drug List, you can also call Pharmacy Member Services (Phone numbers for Pharmacy Member Services are printed on the back cover of this booklet).